mac-comp127-f25/exercise-emoji-vacation-jmiao-eng/SELF_EVALUATION.md

 sentence or two in response to each question is plenty.

 **What did you miss?
 What did you wish you did better?**
+I missed some of the stuff according to study guide and did not do optional part

 **What challenges did you face, and how did you overcome them?**
+I find it very different as how this activity is different with the emoji activity we have done in class, as this one we want to manage our emojis.

 **What is something that was interesting or exciting, or a lesson you learned